IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 - Generally this requires you to specify --endpointRest as the rest endpoint differs from the eventstore server endpoint (i.e. --endpoint)
 - This requires the --deploymentID which is specific to the database and can be retrieved from the UI
 - This requires the user and password options
+- This optionally requires the namespace/project used for the specific deployment.
+The default namespace/project is zen.
 - For example

 `./dockershell.sh --endpoint 9.30.68.83 --db2-port 9177 --es-port 9178 --endpointRest zen-cpd-zen.apps.es-cp4d-r9.os.fyre.ibm.com --user admin --password password --deploymentType cp4d --deploymentID db2eventstore-1604331070225254`